 My heart sank witnessing the struggles experienced in health care facilities and by providers, along with that were the families suffering the loss of loved ones.
 I was also inspired by the courage and dedication of health care workers in their relentless caring for those in need.

 I was inspired to arrange this instrumental version of Paul McCartney’s wonderful tune, Blackbird.
 The intro was inspired by something I saw Martin Taylor play.
 I asked him about the intro, and chuckling, asked him if I could steal it for my own use.
 He said, “Sure, I stole it from Johnny Smith”.
 Martin and I shared a number of such stories in that time period around 2011.

 This is a favorite solo guitar piece that I learned a long time ago.
-I think I was fifteen when the Yes album, Roundabout came out, which offered this tune by Steve Howe.
+I think I was fifteen when the Yes album, Fragile came out, which included this tune by Steve Howe.
 He was one of my favorite guitarists at that impressionable age, so I immediately took on the task of figuring out how it play it.
 It remains in my repertoire to this day.
 My version of it has probably evolved a little over the years.

 In 2003, I put together an album of my originals with this wonderful crew, recorded at the UNC studio in Greely, CO.
 Pictured (left to right) are Jessy Lucas (bass), Mark Raynes (drums), Greg Heimbecker (engineer), Mark Sloniker (piano), and myself (guitars).
 Byron Hamer (not shown) contributed on flute and tenor saxophone.